 All dogs are Good Dogs.

-But no matter how perfect your pooch or diligent your training, behavior problems may crop up.
+But no matter how perfect your pooch is or how diligent your training is, behavior problems may crop up.

 The good news?
 Many of the most common (and frustrating) behavioral issues are well understood by dog trainers and are relatively easy to troubleshoot.